Chet Mutryn: Early life

-Pro football career
+Professional football career

 After going back to Xavier to graduate in 1946, he was acquired by the Buffalo Bisons of the newly formed All-America Football Conference.
 Mutryn would play with Buffalo for all four seasons.
 In 1946, he started in eight of 14 games and ran 57 times for 289 yards with one touchdown.
 He also served as an occasional receiver and returner, doing so with seven catches on 168 yards for three touchdowns.
 Mutryn returned nine total punt/kick returns for 136 yards.

 Mutryn bloomed better in 1947.
 He played in each game of the season while running 140 times for 868 yards for nine touchdowns while catching 10 passes for 176 yards with two touchdowns.
 Mutryn returned 34 punts/kicks for 878 yards with one touchdown (his 691 kick return yards and touchdown led the league), doing so on an 87-yard return.

 In 1948, Mutryn continued his run with further results.
 He ran for a career high 147 times for 823 yards with ten touchdowns.
 He also caught 39 passes for 794 yards and five touchdowns (with 20.4 yards per catch, a league high).
 He also returned a kick for a touchdown on ten returns for 171 yards, doing so on an 88-yard run; in total, he returned 29 kicks/punts for 671 yards.
 In total, his carries and receptions alongside his yards from scrimmage and total touchdowns all led the league.
 Mutryn led the AAFC in the touchdown category while being named First-team All-Pro.
 Buffalo had regressed to seven wins that year from eight, but it was good enough for a tie with the Baltimore Colts, necessitating a Playoff for the Eastern Division title (it would be the first of just three AAFC playoff games played that were not for the championship).
 Playing in Baltimore on December 12, he ran 11 times for 54 yards.
 A key play in the game came on something Mutryn did not end up doing.
 In the fourth quarter, trailing 17–14, Mutryn had apparently caught a pass from George Ratterman before fumbling the ball, which the Colts had recovered.
 However, it was ruled by the officials as an incomplete pass, and the Bills kept on with their drive.
 Later on, the Bills scored a touchdown and then added another one to prevail 28–17.
 In the AAFC Championship the following week, he made just eight carries for eight yards while catching two passes for five yards as the Cleveland Browns routed Buffalo 49–7.